 - Export button: Allows you to export your payments list, along with all the listed details into CSV format.
 You can control the range of the payment data to export using the date filters in the top right.

-If you want to view more details of a specific payment, click on the three dots "···" menu to the right-most column of the desired payment, followed by "View payment".
+If you want to view more details of a specific payment, either click on the payment amount line item, or alternatively on the ellipsis "···" menu to the right-most column of the desired payment, followed by "View payment".

 The payment details page will contain details related to the transaction, including: